 - Animal dander

-- Run an air purifier or air conditioner during pollen season
+- Operate an air purifier during pollen seasons

-- Stay away from tall grasses and flowering trees
+- Avoid areas with tall grasses and flowering trees

-- Avoid contact with any pet or wild animal that may shed dander
+- Minimize contact with animals that shed dander